CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 is done in a web browser (e.g., experiment execution and orchestration) please use the **Firefox** web browser that is shipped with Ubuntu --- we verified every feature works with Firefox.

-# Deploying the Software Infrastructure for the Experiment
+# Step 3: Deploying the Software Infrastructure for the Experiment

 ## Bootstrapping the CITK